santiagohervella/dotfiles/README.md

 - Breakpoints, DAP
   - Omerxx video, [DEBUG in Neovim.
 Like a BOSS.](https://www.youtube.com/watch?v=RziPWdTzSV8)
 - LLMs?
+  - After looking into these, I don't think I'm interested.
+My general feeling is "stay out of my buffer".
+I think what I prefer is a way to chat with LLMs in the terminal
   - Avante for nvim?
 Check out these links:
     - [AI in Neovim (NeovimConf 2024)](https://www.joshmedeski.com/posts/ai-in-neovim-neovimconf-2024/)
     - [Get the Cursor AI experience in Neovim with avante nvim](https://www.youtube.com/watch?v=4kzSV2xctjc)